Forms of Caffeine and Problems

 About Caffeine

 Kids/Teens: I recommended it for a teen and know many parents who gave their kids a cup of coffee.
 The main concern is the “stimulant” effects such as weight loss, insomnia, and jitters/palpitations/heart risks.
 Little kids (before puberty) typically have huge amounts of energy and don’t need coffee but the same risks apply.
-Plus, with little kids be mindful, they may be at HIGHER risk for dehydration (caffeine is like a diuretic) or wetting the bed so it should probably be avoided.
-After puberty, a child’s body is similar to an adult’s internal body.
+Plus, with little kids be mindful how caffeine can cause a HIGHER risk for dehydration (caffeine is like a diuretic) or wetting the bed so it should probably be avoided.
+After puberty, a child’s mechanism of body is similar to adult physical capabilities.

 Risks with Several Forms of Caffeine

-• Tea: I continue to love tea even though it hates me.
-I thought I’ll do better if I had caffeinated-free tea but that’s what made my hands tremble uncontrollably.
-Decaf and caffeinated-free STILL have caffeine in it just at lower amounts.
+- Tea: I love tea but it caused my hands to tremble.
+Thus, decaf and caffeinated-free liquids STILL have caffeine in it just at lower amounts.
 In my post, I also reference reports of liver failure from green tea extracts and Massive Tea Consumption Linked to Kidney Failure by Reuters so with moderate or massive amounts, take precautions, especially with kidney problems.
-The man with kidney failure reportedly was drinking 16 nine-ounce glasses of iced tea each day, giving him more than 1,500 milligrams of oxalate per day, which is assumed the reason why his kidney shut down…
+According to the article, a man with kidney failure reportedly was drinking 16 nine-ounce glasses of iced tea each day, giving him more than 1,500 milligrams of oxalate per day, which was assumed the reason why his kidneys shut down…

 Some Alternatives to Avoid Overconsumption